amitapl/amitapple.snowsite/Snow/_posts/2012-12-20-azure-website-custom-deployment-part-2.md

 	part: Part 3 - Custom script generator
 ---

-**With** Windows Azure Websites you can deploy your website by simply pushing your git repository, this will automatically deploy your website, and if you want to control this deployment flow you can use the custom deployment feature.
+**With** Microsoft Azure Web Apps you can deploy your website by simply pushing your git repository, this will automatically deploy your website, and if you want to control this deployment flow you can use the custom deployment feature.

 To make it easy on us there is a custom deployment script generator feature in the azure-cli tool that will simplify the whole process, basically it will generate a script that has the same logic as the automatic deployment one only now you can change it and also run it locally to test it.